quicwg/base-drafts/draft-ietf-quic-qpack.md

 {{table-dynamic}}) is built up over the course of the connection and can be used by the encoder to index header fields in the encoded header lists.

+QPACK instructions appear in three different types of streams:

-- The encoder uses a unidirectional stream to modify the state of the dynamic table without generating header fields for any particular request.
+- The encoder uses a unidirectional stream to modify the state of the dynamic table without emitting header fields associated with any particular request.

 - HEADERS and PUSH_PROMISE frames on request and push streams reference the table state without modifying it.